 Dear RHESSI Collaborators,

-Solar flare activity is currently at a low level.
-The largest
+Solar flare activity is at a very low level.
+The

 See http://www.SolarMonitor.org for images and